JoshuaDiaz/CV-with-FPGA/Writeups/Lab Info/Lab Doc.md

  ![PLL makeo](images/PLL3.PNG "I thought this was supposed to be the easy part")

- 10. For c0, select "Use this clock".
-Also select "Enter output clock frequency" and in set *24.0 MHz* as the Requested Setting.
+ 10. For c0, select *Use this clock*.
+Also select *Enter output clock frequency* and set it to *24.0 MHz* as the Requested Setting.
 Make sure you set the clock duty cycle to *50%*.

- For c1, select "Use this clock".
-Also select "Enter output clock frequency" and in set *25.0 MHz* as the Requested Setting.
+ For c1, select *Use this clock*.
+Also select *Enter output clock frequency* and set it to *25.0 MHz* as the Requested Setting.
 Make sure you set the clock duty cycle to *50%*.

- For c2, select "Use this clock".
-Also select "Enter output clock frequency" and in set *50.0 MHz* as the Requested Setting.
-We are making this clock, despite having CLOCK 50 as the reference clock, so that our others will always be phase-locked to this.
+ For c2, select *Use this clock*.
+Also select Also select *Enter output clock frequency* and set it to *50.0 MHz* as the Requested Setting.
+We are making this clock, despite having CLOCK 50 as the reference clock, for the others to always be phase-locked to .
 As such, you should be sure to use this clock instead of CLOCK_50.
 Make sure you set the clock duty cycle to *50%*.

- 11. Jump to the summary tab and select <nameyouchose>_inst.v and <nameyouchose>_bb.v.
+ 11. Jump to the summary tab and select *nameyouchose*_inst.v and *nameyouchose*_bb.v.
 Your design should look like the block on the left of the picture below.

  ![PLL makeo](images/PLL4.PNG "almost there")

  Click **Finish**

- 13. Go *File>Open* the folder your project is in, and you should be able to open your <nameyouchose>_inst.v file.
+ 13. Go to *File>Open>folder_your_project_is_in*, and you should be able to open your *nameyouchose*_inst.v file.
 Pasting this into your top level module will allow you access to these clock signals.
 Remember to input 50MHz.

  You'll want to assign the 24MHz output to a GPIO pin, for the Camera team to use.